osome-iu/DrifterBot/README.md

 # Introduction

-This repo contains the source code and data for the paper *Neutral Bots Reveal Political Bias on Social Media* by Chen et al. ([preprint](https://arxiv.org/abs/2005.08141)).
+This repo contains the source code and data for the paper *Neutral Bots Probe Political Bias on Social Media* by Chen et al. ([preprint](https://arxiv.org/abs/2005.08141)).

 Social media platforms attempting to curb abuse and misinformation have been accused of political bias.
 We deploy neutral social bots (we call them *drifters*) on Twitter to probe biases that may emerge from interactions between users, platform mechanisms, and manipulation by inauthentic actors.